How to Spend your Retirement Savings (1): How much can I spend from my investments?

 Payouts to the different CPF Life Plans for the Full Retirement Sum of $181,000 in real (inflation adjusted) amounts

-How people actually spend in retirement
+How people actually spend from investments in retirement

 The problem is, nobody spends money in retirement in either of these two ways!
 Most people would prefer to start off retirement with a higher level of spending, as they get to live out their dreams of travel and holidays (for a few years at least).
 Thereafter, they might settle down to a more domestic routine of looking after the grandkids and catching up with friends and family as they age, and have less energy to do all that travelling.
 Finally, at some point in the later years, they may prefer to have more money again, as healthcare costs rise.
 It is clear that neither the constant dollar amount (which meets the needs in the 1st half of retirement), or the constant real amount (which meets the needs of the 2nd half of retirement) is a one-size-fits-all plan.
 But we can only choose one from CPF Life!